UPDATED MAY 2025

 • Last year, Rhode Island legislators passed the Healthcare Provider Shield Act, which lowers the risk that Rhode Island medical providers will be penalized if they treat a patient coming from a state that has banned access to established, standard-of-care reproductive and transgender health care.

-• The right to abortion has been codified in Rhode Island law since 2019, when the Reproductive Privacy Act was passed, and Medicaid funding for the procedure was enshrined in state law in 2023.
+• The right to abortion has been codified in Rhode Island law since 2019, when the Reproductive Privacy Act was passed.
+Medicaid funding for the procedure was enshrined in state law in 2023.

 • Protections for LGBTQ+ folks have been a part of Rhode Island law since 1995, when a law was passed to prohibit discrimination on the basis of sexual orientation.
-That law was strengthened to include protections regardless of gender identity and expression in 2001.
+That law was strengthened to include protections for gender identity and expression in 2001.

 • Marriage equality has been codified in Rhode Island law since 2013.